-- 2. Canonical theories of entrepreneurship and entrepreneurial firms. - 3.
-Most recent developments in academic theoretical and practitioner research in entrepreneurship. - 4.
-Current thinking relating to entrepreneurial management, growth strategies and their constraints in family firms. - 5.
+- entrepreneurial firms. - Most recent developments in academic theoretical and practitioner research in entrepreneurship. - 4.
+Current thinking relating to entrepreneurial management. - 5.
 Financial management in the context of entrepreneurship and entrepreneurial firms. - 6.
-The internationalisation process and the most significant environmental constraints relevant for entrepreneurship and entrepreneurial management entrepreneurs, discussions, individual and group presentation, group exercises, case studies, guided readings, and guidance on key sources of reference material.
+The internationalisation process and the most significant environmental constraints relevant for entrepreneurship and entrepreneurial management readings, and guidance on key sources of reference material.
 Feedback and guidance are important elements in formative assessment and complement an emphasis on self-study.
 Supported by blackboard VLE.